Wait — How did we end up in Texas?

 In January when we went to our first Xscapers event in Arizona, we met who we now refer to as our Tribe Members.
 We ended up traveling with our road besties for a few months.
 Well, before we met these amazing friends of ours, Justin and I signed up for something called Nomadfest.
 In October of 2018, in Wellington, TX will be the premier of the RV Nomads documentary.
 Have I ever mentioned I’m a documentary addict?
 We found out about it over a year ago, and we were one of the first ones signed up to come.
 How fun!
 A documentary about our way of life!
 While we were in Quartzsite, AZ at the Xscapers event, we ran into Laura and John Hebard (aka: Hebards Travels.
 You can find their YouTube channel here).
 We found ourselves gravitating to Laura and John.
 We were invited to hang around a campfire in the evenings, and John and Justin are both retired military, so there is so much in common.
 It just clicked!
 They quickly became our “road besties”.
 And come to find out, they were cast members of this amazing RV Nomads movie coming out, that we had signed up for over a year prior to meeting them.
-We spent the next few months traveling with John and Laura, & Stacey and Gary (Pau Hana Travels).
+We spent the next few months traveling with John and Laura and a few other friends.
 We all came together to do an epic solar install for John and Laura.
 The memories and laughter and complete acceptance and love has been beautiful!
 When we separated to go our own way, we vowed to keep in touch and see each other in October at the Nomadfest Movie Premier.

 So, back to current day story telling, we left Utah with a week to get to South Dakota.
 Sitting in Wyoming (just a day before we would be getting to South Dakota) we started watching a real crazy storm come across.
 Dropping snow in SD and a lot of high wind warnings where we were.
 Our daily silly check in with Laura gave way to a worrisome text about weather.